 - Visible expressions or actions

-Emotion usually occurs in response to a specific situation or stimulus.
+Emotion in psychology usually occurs in response to a specific situation or stimulus.

 In simple words: